 The doctor might order a blood test to check for pregnancy hormones.
 The doctor might also order an ultrasound to check for a gestational sac.
 In some cases, the doctor might also recommend a laparoscopy.
 This is an outpatient surgical procedure in which a small incision is made in the abdomen to inspect the uterus and ovaries.
 For other cases, the doctor might recommend a biopsy.
 This is a procedure in which a small tissue sample is removed from the uterus for examination.

-Are there any treatments available for women with a positive pregnancy test but no other symptoms?
+Are there any treatments available for women with positive pregnancy tests with no symptoms?

 Of course, when your doctor has determined the cause of your no-symptoms pregnancy, they will discuss treatment options with you.
 If you have an ectopic pregnancy, you will likely require surgery.
 If you have a molar pregnancy, you will probably need to terminate the pregnancy.
 In some cases, GTD can be treated with chemotherapy.
 If you have an infection, you will likely need to be treated with antibiotics.

-No matter the cause of your no-symptoms pregnancy, it's essential to see your doctor so that they can properly diagnose and treat you.
+No matter the cause of your pregnancy without symptoms, it's essential to see your doctor so that they can properly diagnose and treat you.
 Just keep yourself calm and take everything one step at a time!